Vitaly Timokhov | Toronto Corporate and International Tax Attorney

 Vitaly is an author of one of the leading treatises on international taxation published in Canada and the U.S. by Carswell Reuters (see Book and Publications below).

-Vitaly has also taught taxation as an adjunct professor at the Osgoode Hall Law School (Toronto) and Queen’s Faculty of Law (Kingston).
+Vitaly has also taught taxation as an adjunct professor at the Osgoode Hall Law School (Toronto).

 Areas of Practice